-1. The applicant must have a baccalaureate degree from a recognized college or university and a Master of Divinity (MDiv) degree accredited by the Association of Theological Schools, or its equivalent, with an A- average or better.
+1. The applicant must have a baccalaureate degree (or its equivalent) from a recognized college or university and a Master of Divinity (MDiv) degree (or its equivalent) accredited by the Association of Theological Schools, with a B+ average or better.

 - Evidence of an earned degree from a recognized post-secondary institution where the language of instruction and examination is English.